goblint/analyzer/README.md

 For older versions you can try to build using [these scripts](https://github.com/goblint/analyzer/tree/master/scripts/old/cygwin) for Cygwin, or use a virtual machine.

 ### Docker / Virtual machine
-You can run Goblint in a [Docker container](https://hub.docker.com/r/voglerr/goblint/) using:

-    docker run -it voglerr/goblint ./goblint --help
+You can run Goblint in a [Docker container](https://hub.docker.com/r/voglerr/goblint/) using: `docker run -it voglerr/goblint ./goblint --help`.
-A virtual machine containing Goblint can be set up using [Vagrant](http://www.vagrantup.com/):

-    vagrant up && vagrant ssh
+A virtual machine containing Goblint can be set up using [Vagrant](http://www.vagrantup.com/): `vagrant up && vagrant ssh`.

 ### Web frontend
 The analysis results are printed to stdout by default.